astropy/astropy-APEs/APE0.rst

 scientific software community.
 All have a vested interest in the success of the Project, so all governance in the end belongs to this community in its entirety.
-The governance Charter described below provides levels of delegation of that authority, particularly to the Voting Members and the Coordination Committee.
+The governance Charter described below provides levels of delegation of that authority, particularly to the `Voting Members <The Voting Members>`_ and the Coordination Committee.

 The Coordination Committee
 --------------------------